 Once you have a goal, set a target.
 This will push you to get on your feet and get going.
 Do NOT constantly question your motives.
 Do not worry about your future outcomes.
 Do not ponder over your alternatives.
-You’ve chosen a goal — just work towards it with all your passion.
+You’ve chosen a goal — just work towards it with all that you’ve got.
 Even if you realize you have made a mistake, it’s alright.
 Chances are you may unearth something more useful and resourceful along the way.

 - Take control of your mind.
 Be mentally strong and stay realistic.

 Approach your circumstances with a healthy mind-set.
 Think positive, especially when the path ahead gets rocky.
 Those who persevere also expect obstacles in their path.
 That’s being realistic.
 What’s more inspiring is that they seek these obstacles knowing that they’ll learn from them.
-By doing so, they are not only thrashing them down but also growing and developing as an entrepreneur.
+By doing so, they are not only facing them head on but also growing and developing as an entrepreneur.

 More importantly, our self-confidence needs to be paired with an unquestioned belief that we will make it through anything.
 Self-confidence is a result of skill, not ego.
 Erich Fromm, a German social psychologist, makes an amazing point in “To have or to be”.
 He states that ego is what most people groom their entire life, it’s what can be destroyed.
 Skill on the other hand, can’t be taken away from you.
 Ego is our personal doll that we deck up and nourish with care.
 But it can be ripped apart as easily as it was put together.
 Skill is our shadow — it follows us everywhere we go.